gib60/CyberSpark-CTF-Forensics-Writeups/README.md

-# CyberSpark-CTF-Forensics-Writeups
+#Cyberspark CTF - Forensics Challenges Write-ups 🌙

-Forensics Challenges
+## Forensics Challenges
-BrikHeist (Medium)
-DawnBreach (Medium)
-Nightwatch (Easy)
+- SessionJack (Easy)
-The Compromised Charity (Easy-Medium)
+- Twinny (Medium)

-Notes
+## Notes
-Some challenges originally required remote server (netcat) which are no longer available, but all writeups are adapted for offline analysis.
+These challenges originally required remote server (netcat) which are no longer available, but both writeups are adapted for offline analysis.